KajaMaria/CV/README.md

 | `Neo4j` | [Link to the most beutiful graph database in use](https://github.com/BenjaminDarking/project_pry/blob/master/react/src/components/neo.js) |

+## Algorithms- Problem solving

 Passionate about problem solving, often spending hours and hours trying to work out the right solution to the coding problem.
 One of the most interesting part of my final project was writing KNN algorithm to give our program ability to learn to identifying bots.
-Here is our program learning who is a bot and who is not!
+Here is our program learning who is a bot and who is not on Twitter!

 ![Screen Shot 2019-09-18 at 18 35 18](https://user-images.githubusercontent.com/30932310/65229148-14e13d80-dacc-11e9-9a60-67b2a04fdc8c.png)

+## Team-work

+## Fast learner